 Johan Claassen (1943-2023) was a versatile Dutch artist, born in Beek en Donk.
-He was active as a sculptor, painter, draftsman and assemblage artist.
-Claassen studied at the Academy for Industrial Design in Eindhoven and later taught at various art academies.
+He worked as a sculptor, painter, draughtsman, and assemblage artist.
+Claassen studied at the Eindhoven Academy of Industrial Design and later taught at several art academies.

-His work focused on human interaction with nature.
-For example, he documented the remains left behind in a metal factory in Helmond between closure and demolition, which resulted in the project 'Fabriekswerk' (1980).
-In addition, from 1974 onwards he photographed and filmed scarecrows in his area and beyond.
-Claassen had the wind make drawings, known as 'Aeolografieën' (1976), and built a cloud observatory in the IJsselmeer (1978).
+His work focused on the human interaction with nature.
+For example, he documented the remaining remnants in a metal factory in Helmond between its closure and demolition, resulting in the project 'Factory Work' (1980).
+In addition, from 1974 onwards he photographed and filmed scarecrows in his surroundings and beyond.
+Claassen had the wind create drawings, known as 'Aeolographies' (1976), and built a cloud observatory in the IJsselmeer (1978).

-His work is characterized by a mixture of melancholy and humor and has a strong associative character.
-He was also a collector of his own dreams, which he processed in his art.
-In 2009 he published the book 'AEOLOS', in which he tells about his work and sources of inspiration.
+His work is characterized by a blend of melancholy and humor and has a strong associative character.
+He was also a collector of his own dreams, which he incorporated into his art.
+In 2009 he published the book 'AEOLOS', in which he talks about his work and sources of inspiration.

 Claassen exhibited his work in various museums and galleries, including the Noordbrabants Museum.

-His work is included in several collections and is still valued for his unique approach to art and nature.
+His work is included in various collections and is still appreciated for his unique approach to art and nature.